Advertiser Disclosure

 Dharma’s pricing model isn’t a great fit for businesses processing under $10K/month.
 Thankfully, Dharma acknowledges this on its website.
 The company even recommends that newer, low-volume merchants consider Square and PayPal as they build their businesses and then consider “graduating” to a full merchant account provider like Dharma.

-• You’re processing over $10K/month, and you want to take payments/donations over the phone
+• Businesses that are processing over $10K/month and want to take payments/donations over the phone

 Get Started With Dharma Merchant Services